-In third grade, Old Testament stories and Native American tales form the basis of the language arts lessons.
+In third grade, Old Testament stories, global origin stories, and Native American tales form the basis of the language arts lessons.
 The children also study farming and housebuilding around the world, both of which are a rich source for compositions.
-In grammar lessons, the class looks at the parts of speech and is introduced to the four types of sentences.
+In grammar lessons, the class looks at the parts of speech (nouns, verbs, adjectives, adverbs, and prepositions) and are introduced to the four types of sentences (at this stage called statement, command, question, and exclamation sentences).
 Students learn how to form and punctuate complete sentences, and they write compositions in class, usually based on main lesson topics.
 Time is spent on editing and perfecting compositions before they are copied into main lesson books.

-Spelling is a daily activity, with occasional spelling quizzes.
+Spelling is a daily activity, with regular spelling quizzes.
 The children are divided into small reading groups for in-class reading.
 Library class takes place weekly, and reading at home is expected.
 The children begin to learn cursive writing.
 Homework assignments are now given.

-In fourth grade, grammar studies focus on tenses, syntax, and comparative adjectives.
-Accurate spelling is emphasized in writing assignments, and weekly spelling quizzes are given.
+In fourth grade, grammar studies focus on tenses, syntax, comparative adjectives, and all nine parts of speech.2 Accurate spelling is emphasized in writing assignments, and weekly spelling quizzes are given.
 The students also work in varied compositional styles, including journal entries, letters, and book reports.
-Main lesson books are created from stories that the class composes together and from independent writing, often based on the Norse myths that are the literature of the fourth-grade year.
+Main lesson books are created from stories that the class composes together and from independent writing, often based on the Norse myths that are told in the fourth-grade year.
 Handwriting, punctuation, and paragraphing are stressed, and the children learn to revise and edit their work.
 They also write their first research report on an animal chosen during the main lesson block in zoology.
-Local geography is another rich source of material about which to write.
+Local geography and another rich source of material about which to write.

-Fifth-grade grammar studies become more analytical, as students begin to diagram sentences and to study active and passive voice.
+Fifth grade grammar studies become more analytical, as students begin to diagram sentences and to study active and passive voice and prepositional and appositive phrases.
 Composition skills and working from outlines are practiced, as is the appropriate use of direct and indirect quotations.
 Emphasis is placed upon the complete process of writing, editing, and rewriting, and students write expository essays as well as narratives and book reports.
 There are regular spelling and vocabulary quizzes.
-The myths, tales, literature, and contributions of various ancient cultures - India, Persia, Mesopotamia, Egypt, and Greece - offer an inspiring study for the fifth grade; the year ends with the history of Ancient Greece.
-In addition, the class teacher chooses several books as supplemental reading and gives the children daily reading assignments. given.
+The myths, tales, literature, and contributions of various ancient cultures - India, Persia, Mesopotamia, Egypt, and Greece - offer an inspiring study for the fifth grade and typically ends with the history of Ancient Greece.
+In addition, the class teacher chooses a diverse selection of class readers as supplemental reading and gives the children daily reading assignments.
+The students typically write a research paper that introduces online resources on a state of their choice during their North American geography block.